rcc-uchicago/user-guide/docs/midway23/midway_connecting.md

 To copy/paste between Thinlinc webaccess client and your computer, open the side toolbar by clicking the purple handle.
 Click the Clipboard icon.
 The text field that just open will be synced with the clipboard on the server, so you can copy and paste to and from this text field.

 With ThinLinc it is possible to maintain an active session after you have closed your connection to Midway.
-To disconnect from Midway but maintain an active session, simply close the ThinLinc window.

-**NOTE: You must have "End existing session" unchecked for this to occur.**
+To disconnect from Midway but maintain an active session, simply close the ThinLinc window. **You must have "End existing session" unchecked for this to occur.**

 To exit ThinLinc and terminate your session completely, simply exit or close the ThinLinc application.